Rabbi David J. Fine, PhD

 A Message from Rabbi David J. Fine, PhD

-Welcome to Temple Israel and Jewish Community Center.
-Here you will find a Jewish spiritual home in Ridgewood.
-Our congregation is committed to the finest Jewish traditions of supporting the wider community, contributing to a better world, working together to build bridges with our neighbors, educating ourselves and our children in the traditions of Judaism and maintaining those traditions through prayer and Sabbath and festival observances.
-We are a warm community where discussions continue around the tables after services, where friendships are made and where families are nurtured.
+Welcome to Temple Israel and Jewish Community Center (TI-JCC), a unique synagogue community in Bergen County that is home to two congregations.
+Here you will find a Jewish spiritual home in Ridgewood that is committed to the finest Jewish traditions of supporting the wider community, contributing to a better world, working together to build bridges with our neighbors, educating ourselves and our children in the traditions of Judaism, and maintaining those traditions through prayer and Sabbath and festival observances.
+We are a warm community where discussions continue around the tables after services, where friendships are made, and where families are nurtured.

 Rabbi David J. Fine, PhD, has served as rabbi of Temple Israel in Ridgewood since 2009.
 Rabbi Fine is also an adjunct professor at the Abraham Geiger College (a liberal rabbinical seminary) at the University of Potsdam in Germany, where he teaches Jewish law.
 Prior to assuming the pulpit in Ridgewood, he served as rabbi of Shaarei Tikvah in Scarsdale, NY and before that, as assistant to the executive vice president and secretary of the Committee on Jewish Law and Standards at the Rabbinical Assembly, the international association of Conservative rabbis.